rogomes/AI-healthcare-hackathon/README.md

 **Extendibility:** One can use the application for other types of diagnostics such as  CT , MRI, Ultrasound, X-ray scans and can be integrated well with PACS and other applications in healthcare practice.
 To ensure privacy, we built an engine that can run on on-premises servers to ensure privacy.
 It can handle multiple data sources from within an organization and integrate well within a private cloud with hospitals under an Organization's umbrella.

-**Innovation:** The application and inference pipeline are built with standard *REST APIs* and *opensource libraries* frameworks which can integrate well with the existing radiology systems like PACS and AI models currently in use.
-Thus significantly improving the integration of AI into healthcare systems and enhancing the benefits to a larger population.
-The possible identification of high-risk health problems with this application will allow doctors to prioritize patients and ultimately save more lives.

 <img src="figures/thankyou.png" width="500">

 ## What's next for Track 1 Challenge 5 Medical Imaging Communication Tool
-- Extending Notifications beyond simple fractures to critical Diagnostics using AI for the radiologist,
+- Extending Notifications beyond simple fractures to critical Diagnostics using AI for the radiologist
 - Expanding to other AI models in practice.